 - Connectivity to on-premises networks is achieved through a connectivity VPC network connected to the virtual appliance on a separate network interface.
 A Cloud VPN or Cloud Interconnect connection terminates in this connectivity VPC network.

-You can use this example architecture if communication between the different VPC networks is TCP/UDP only.
+You can use this example architecture if communication between the different VPC networks is TCP/UDP or other protocol traffic.
 It's scalable up to the limit of VPC Network Peering connections per VPC network.

 For a sample implementation of this architecture with a NAT gateway as the virtual appliance, see Deploying centralized VM-based appliances using internal TCP/UDP load balancer as the next hop.
 You can use the same pattern to deploy other virtual appliances, as described in the preceding use cases section.